okal/gradle-docker/README.md

 This alternative image basically riffs off the original (credit to Keegan Witt³), removing any ownership assignments from the Dockerfile, but otherwise leaving it intact.
 It also only supports JDK 8, because that's all I care about.
-If you care about a different JDK, please file a PR.
+If you care about a different JDK version, please file a PR.

 ## References